DylanYu/android-lab/README.md

 #Android Platform Experiments
 ##Experiments to show the impact on inappropriate background services

-We make following conclusions after series of experiments:
+We made following conclusions after series of experiments:

 1. Under concurrent environment, default service consumes more power than intent service.
 2. Under concurrent environment, when dealing with a small amount of workload, default service requires less time to accomplish its job.